 is important, especially during the winter months.
 Psychotherapy may be useful in coping with problems that are causing stress.

 can be used to treat SAD.
 These medicines may be used along with light therapy.
-Use of light therapy in conjunction with medicine may also make it possible to take smaller doses of medicine and to reduce medicine side effects.
+Use of light therapy along with medicine may also make it possible to take smaller doses of medicine and to reduce side effects.
 In addition, taking medicine can decrease the amount of time that is needed in front of lights.

 While more research is needed, the hormone